NehalSinghal/beautifulmindmaps/index.md

 ## Better Understanding through Mind Mapping

-As discovered in our successful flagship Financial Modelling and Product Development (FMPD) research project, **Understanding** is the work of brain not of tools.
+As discovered in our successful flagship Financial Modelling and Product Development research project, **Understanding** is the work of brain not of tools.

-MM in this aspect is a proven technique, in our experience that uses KP as development stages to reach right conclusion.
+Mind Mapping in this aspect is a proven technique, in our experience that uses Knowledge Process as development stages to reach right conclusion.

-## Building UNDERSTANDING and INSIGHTS with MM
+## Build UNDERSTANDING and INSIGHTS with Mind Mapping

 1. Succinct knowledge.
 Filtering sentences and writing keywords.
 Dates, days, key persons, places etc.
     - Big to small.